sergiofpaim/2D-Car-Game/README.md

 My father guided me into creating and understanding the creation of a big and organized coding exercise.

 ### Next Stage
-My next step is to recreate this game, but using the Unity engine.
+My next step is to understand how to use the Unity Editor creating a [Banana Eating Frog Game](https://github.com/sergiofpaim/Banana-Eating-Frog-Game), after that I'll recreate this game, but using the Unity engine, see it at the [2D Car Game (Unity)](https://github.com/sergiofpaim/2D-Car-Game-Unity) repository.

 # Limitations
 The looping mechanics of the pitch shifter, used to play engine sounds, can be improved.